sprblm/dots-patterns/patterns/disposable-identity/index.md

   one after some time in use.
 Allow users to upgrade to a [[persistent identity]] if they want to keep it.

-- Consider making disposible identtity very easy to create or even the default identity creation action.
+- Consider making disposable identity very easy to create or even the default identity creation action.
 Allow users to simply scan a QR Code or click a link to generate their disposable identity.

 ### Potential Problems with Disposable Identity

-- **Guaranteeing anonymity is hard.** Clearly communicate the risks to users who are creating disposible identities.
+- **Guaranteeing anonymity is hard.** Clearly communicate the risks to users who are creating disposable identities.
-- **Spam and harassment.** Disposible identities should be paired with invite-only groups and contact requests for private messages.
+- **Spam and harassment.** Disposable identities should be paired with invite-only groups and contact requests for private messages.
 Implement strong anti-abuse features for public communities and content.
-- **Scaling issues.** With many disposible identities over time, some protocols or applciations may have challenges with performance.
+- **Scaling issues.** With many disposable identities over time, some protocols or applications may have challenges with performance.
 Consider removing content after the identity has expired, but clearly communicate this to users.